WHAT’S ON

 TE ATAMIRA

 Looking for an exciting school holiday programme in Queenstown?
-Join our January arts holiday programme this summer, led by Te Atamira’s Arts Programme education team.
-Designed for kids aged 5-7 and 8-13, this creative, multidisciplinary programme inspires creativity through fun, hands-on workshops.
-Tuesday 6 January – Friday 30 January, from 9:30am.
+Join our April arts holiday programme, designed for kids aged 5-7 and 8-13.
+Plus a special digital art day for teens 13-18 years on Wednesday 15 April.
+This creative, multidisciplinary programme inspires creativity through fun, hands-on workshops.
+Tuesday 7 April – Friday 17 April, from 9:30am.
 Extended hours available.

 Tamariki